Sam-SSD/Inventory-Management/README_EN.md

   Contains the program's entry point and functions like `handle_add_product`, `handle_search_product`, etc., to drive the user interaction.

 - **`inventory.py`**
-  Defines the `Inventario` class which includes logic for adding, searching, updating, deleting, and displaying products.
+  Defines the `Inventory` class which includes logic for adding, searching, updating, deleting, and displaying products.

 - **`utils.py`**
   Offers helper functions to validate user inputs such as name, price, and quantity.